-d) Open Accounts
+d).
+Open Accounts

-An arrangement between the seller and the buyer in order to settle buyer's debt at a predetermined, future date i.e. at the end of the month or one month after each shipment.
-Under this method both goods and documents are sent directly to the buyer in advance.
+An arrangement between the seller and the buyer in order to settle buyer's debt at a predetermined, future date at the end of the month or one month after each shipment.
+Under this method both goods and documents are sent direct both the goods and documents are sent direct to the buyer in advance.

-e) Consignment Accounts
+e).
+Consignment Accounts

 This method is somewhat similar to the open Account system.
-Goods and documents are sent direct to the buyer.
-The buyer remits to money to the seller with the sales account agreed intervals or on completing of the sale
+Goods and documents are sent to the buyer direct.
+The buyer remits to money to the seller with the sales account agreed intervals or on completing of the sale.